 In 1984, the Korean Government ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), which provides a set of obligations of State Parties to end discrimination against women.
-Until now, the Korean Government has submitted seven country reports for consideration by the Committee on the Elimination of Discrimination against Women.
+Until now, the Korean Government has submitted eight country reports for consideration by the Committee on the Elimination of Discrimination against Women.
 Furthermore, it acceded to the Optional Protocol to the Convention in 2006.

-Furthermore, the Korean Government has ratified the United Nations Convention on the Rights of the Child (UNCRC) in 1991.
+The Korean Government has ratified the United Nations Convention on the Rights of the Child (UNCRC) in 1991.
 It is also a member of UNCRC’s two Optional Protocols.

 The international community’s efforts to solve the problem of refugees have been fortified with the need to help the post-World War II refugees uprooted in Europe in the 1950s.
-As of 2016, the number of Persons of Concern to the United Nations High Commissioner for Refugees (UNHCR) amounts to 65.6 million (among whom about 22.5 million are refugees), and the refugee problem is being protracted due to continuous ethnic and religious conflicts.
+As of 2021, the number of Persons of Concern to the United Nations High Commissioner for Refugees (UNHCR) amounts to 89.3 million (among whom about 21.1 million are refugees), and the refugee problem is being protracted due to continuous ethnic and religious conflicts.